GrimRob/TweetSend/README.md

 # TweetSend

-This is C# example of how to send a Tweet with the [Twitter API](https://api.twitter.com/2/tweets).
+This is a C# example of how to send a Tweet with the [Twitter API](https://api.twitter.com/2/tweets).

 The first example does not use media.
+A second example (to follow) will post an image embedded in a Tweet.

 # Preconditions

 You need to login in to Twitter and create a Project and App at the [Google Developer Dashboard](https://developer.twitter.com/en/portal/dashboard).

-Once that's set up (you may need to keep trying) then you need to generate an Api Key and Secret.
-You also need a writeable Access Token and Secret (you don't need a Bearer Token for this).
-The make a writeable token you will need to edit your `User authentication settings` (even though there is no user) and choose `Read and write` for your `App permissions`.
+Once that's set up (you may need to keep trying, Twitter can be flakey) then you need to generate an Api Key and Secret.
+You also need a writeable Access Token and Secret (you don't need a Bearer Token for my examples).
+To make a writeable token you will need to edit your `User authentication settings` (even though there is no user) and choose `Read and write` for your `App permissions`.

-You should have four strings which look something like this:
+When you have done all that you should have four strings which look something like this:

 ```
 private const string APIKey = "AhbgeX6MnPN9CWzueX58BEVSr";